-Students in our Medical Assistant program will achieve proficiency in medical terminology, anatomy and physiology, and pharmacology.
-You’ll also get trained on the proper protocols and procedures used in clinical environments.
+MTI prepares students in our Medical Assistant program to perform a diverse range of duties in the medical field.
+Our classes will train you in the proper protocols and procedures used in clinical environments.
 As a medical assisting student, you will learn medical terminology, anatomy and physiology, and pharmacology.
 Each student in the Medical Assisting program is required to finish a 160‐hour unpaid off‐campus Medical Assisting Externship along with your standard course requirements in order to graduate.
 To become certified as a Medical Assistant, the classroom work can be completed in as few as 38 weeks, followed by a 4 week externship.
 This means you can become certified as a Medical Assistant in as little as 42 weeks.

-Students who complete the medical assistant training program will also have access to MTI’s job placement assistance program.
-Our expert staff will provide alumni with the resources to find a job upon graduation by assisting with resume writing, job interview advice and techniques, and various other resources to find medical jobs around the Sacramento area.
+Students who complete the medical assistant training program will also have access to MTI’s job placement assistance service.
+Our expert staff will provide alumni with the resources to find a job upon graduation by assisting with resume writing, job interviewing advice and techniques, and various other resources to find medical jobs around the Sacramento area.

 We also have a Medical Assisting with Phlebotomy Certificate program that offers the same comprehensive training in clinical, administrative and laboratory procedures as our Medical Assistant program with an additional 40-80 hour phlebotomy externship at a local laboratory or hospital.
 Better yet, both of these are arranged for you by the college through our strong relationships within the local Sacramento healthcare community!